- DR. SIDNEY A. McPHEE: President

 - MR. WILLIAM J. BALES: Vice President for University Advancement

-- YVETTE CLARK: Interim Vice President for Information Technology and Chief Information Officer
+- YVETTE CLARK: Vice President for Information Technology and Chief Information Officer

 - MR. ANDREW OPPMANN: Vice President for Marketing and Communications